 Why?
 Many businesses are still using cheques, especially for higher-value transactions.

 Just because your business is still using cheques, though, doesn’t mean you need to use 20th-century technologies to process them.
 Just as technology has been revolutionizing cash handling, so too has it transformed how you deal with cheques.

-Technology has not only revolutionized the cash handling process; it has also transformed the way that cheques are processed by banks and businesses.
-Cheque scanners are designed to increase the efficiency of processing cheques, saving businesses time and money along the way.
-The digital scanners process cheques by capturing images of the front and back of the cheque and intuitively noting the amount, bank account, signature, etc. The image file can then be saved in a database, giving banks and businesses easier access to information.
+Cheque scanners are designed to increase the efficiency of processing cheques, saving time and money along the way.
+The digital scanners capture images of the front and back of the cheque and note the amount, bank account, signature, and so on.

-Remote deposit is one of the biggest advantages for customers and businesses alike.
-Having the ability to deposit and process a cheque with just a few clicks of a button is revolutionary for the cheque industry.
-Once scanned, your paper cheque is transformed into a digital image that is sent to a bank and deposited; this gives you access to those funds quickly and allows banks to easily verify and authenticate cheques.
+Remote deposit is one of the biggest advantages of investing in a cheque scanner.
+With it, you can deposit and process a cheque with just a few clicks.
+Once scanned, your paper cheque is transformed into a digital image that is sent to a bank and deposited.
+This gives you access to those funds much sooner than traditional cheque processing.
+It allows banks to easily verify and authenticate cheques.